TTI (Time To Interactive): what it is and what it tells about your website

 If something behaves differently than it looks, then visitors are frustrated.

-Time To Interactive (TTI) is one of the metrics tracked by Google Lighthouse in the Performance section.
-It measures how much time passes before the page is fully interactive.
+Time To Interactive (TTI) is one of the 6 metrics tracked by Google Lighthouse in the Performance section.

 Reference values

-These values are based on the data taken from HTTP Archive.
+These values are based on the data taken from the HTTP Archive.
 Basically, Lighthouse compares your results to other websites from the database and assigns a score based on which percentile your website is placed in.
-This approach is also used for other metrics that we cover in our Google Lighthouse series.
+This approach is also used for other metrics that are covered in our Google Lighthouse series.

 There could be different reasons.
 Now that you know the definition of TTI, let’s go over the typical bottlenecks.